• Skip to primary navigation

 Notes

-**For Extra Flakey Crust: For this extra step, you'll need to make sure you keep your work surface, dough and pin well floured.
+**For Extra Flaky Crust: For this extra step, you'll need to make sure you keep your work surface, dough and pin well-floured.
 Use flour as necessary to prohibit sticking.
 After beating the dough with the pin, roll the dough out into a rough rectangle about 7-8" long.
 Fold the dough, letter style, and use the bench scraper to gently nudge the edges to make sure the dough maintains somewhat of a rectangle.
 Turn the dough 90 degrees and roll out again to a 7-8" long rectangle - keep those edges neat now (use the bench scraper to do this).
 Do a second "fold", letter style.
 Use the bench scraper to tidy the edges by pushing them into shape.
 Now you're ready to roll the dough into a 13x14" rectangle for cutting the individual pastry squares.
 Continue with the recipe above.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.